The Escape: Chapter Seven: The Moment

 "How far is it?"

 All my maps of outside the colony were, understandably, incomplete.
-Despite my planning, I wasn’t certain where we were going to end up.
+Despite my planning, I wasn't certain where we were going to end up.
 No one in the colony knew much about the geography of Other Side, even Mr. Turner.
 We didn’t even know how far the forest extended beyond the border.
 In training, Border Patrol often went beyond the gates for various exercises.
 I spent three weeks living on my own about a mile outside the colony right before my fourteenth birthday.
-Something told me the forest stretched much further than a mile.

 "Probably not too far."